hashicorp/cap/oidc/README.md

 # oidc

-oidc is a package for writing OIDC Provider integrations using OIDC flows (initially only the authorization code has been implemented).
+oidc is a package for writing clients that integrate with OIDC Providers using OIDC flows.

 Primary types provided by the package: